-It’s only been a couple of weeks (though it seems like much longer) since millions around the world sat captivated by a fairy tale.
+It’s only been a short time since millions around the world sat captivated by a fairy tale.
 I had the benefit of knowing almost nothing about Prince Harry, or his bride.
 I’d no intention of watching the ceremony, but as I passed through our den with a cup of coffee, I must admit I found myself swept up.
 One could not deny the pageantry and beauty of the ceremony and the backdrop of St. George’s Chapel.
 From Bach’s Prelude in G Major, the entire event was an homage to cherished and time honored traditions.
 For me it became an unexpected moment to take a break from a world gone mad.

 Despite my being no fan of monarchies or the royal family in general, I couldn’t help but rejoice at the readings celebrating the Triune God, the mentions of Christ, and the breathtaking music.
 Having also had no prior familiarity with Michael Curry, I thoroughly enjoyed his message that day and thought it was an admirable presentation of the gospel, considering the diverse and largely secular worldwide audience.

 Yet as I watched the congregants react, many of whom wore expressions that alternated from discomfort to outright shock, I’m afraid my mind wandered.
 I couldn’t get over my sadness that this nation of Wycliffe, the Wesley’s, Whitfield and Lewis, was now the nation that oversaw a sea change in the questions of authority over life and death.
 This culture decided that the State, not the parents of Alfie Evans, had the supreme authority, and that authority determined that the child must die.